 OCT has been around for over a decade, but as is common with technology, advances continue to give optometrists a lead in the detection and ongoing evaluation of glaucoma.
 The optic nerve is the cable that carries messages from the eye to the brain.
 Optometrists use OCT to create a 3D image of the optic nerve to determine thickness.
 OCT works similarly to an ultrasound, but instead of measuring the reflection of sound, it measures the reflection of laser light.
 By taking images of the optic nerve over time, Dr. Paul Trapeni Jr. is able to monitor how pressure in the eye is affecting the optic nerve.

 Goals of Therapy

 The main goal of glaucoma therapy is to reduce pressure within the eye to slow disease progression.
+The best home cleaning services in Canada you will find on the http://www.hireamaid.ca/.
 OCT is an important tool used by the team at The Optical Shoppe to measure optic nerve fibers to determine the best course of action.
 OCT complements visual field testing to paint an overall picture of the effects of intraocular pressure on the structure of the optic nerve.
 Therapy is as varied as the individual, but the aim is to reduce pressure to prevent damage to the fibers of the optic nerve.
 As the premier Smyrna Optometrist offering OCT, the residents of Smyrna, TN can rest assured that Dr. Trapeni will do all in his power to protect the vision of his patients.